eltsvetk/CS5010_Project/VideoScript.md

 *	The *population density* of that county
 *	The number of votes for Democrats and Republicans in the 2016 election.

-The selectable data points to _6 items_, in order to reduce the initial map loading time, which stands at about 1 minute.
+We implemented 5 selectable data points, in order to focus our story, and reduce the initial map loading time, which stands at about 1 minute.